Powering tomorrow with essential insights

 Networking app

 Event registration includes access to the networking app, available for your smartphone, tablet, and desktop (both iOS and Android).
 We'll send registrants details about logging in to the app as soon as it goes live.
-Please note that your registration must be paid in full to receive access.
+Please note that your registration must be paid in full to receive access. (* Training-only registration does not qualify for the event app.)

 Substitution policy (how to transfer your registration to a colleague)